 - They will be part of the assessment for National Training Programmes, being developed by the RPS Affiliated Partners

-- Peer discussion is an element of the GPhC revalidation proposals currently being consulted on.
+- Peer discussion is an element of the GPhC revalidation proposals.
 Duncan Rudkin, GPhC chief executive, explains, “Pharmacy professionals have told us that one of the most effective ways to improve their practice and the care they provide to patients is to reflect on their practice through peer discussion.”

 UKCPA offers peer discussion opportunities

-UKCPA is offering opportunities for peer discussions at our learning events throughout 2017.
+UKCPA offers opportunities for peer discussions at all our learning events.

 Please contact us if you would like to book a peer discussion in a supportive environment to help you improve your practice and your care to patients.